Parsifal-M/codebrewblog/content/blog/opa-eng-plugin/opa-eng-plugin.md

 ## What is OPA?

-[OPA](https://www.openpolicyagent.org/) is an authorization framework that you can use to define authorization policies and then use them in applications.
-OPA is an open source project that was created by [Styra](https://www.styra.com/).
+[OPA](https://www.openpolicyagent.org/) (pronounced “oh-pa”) is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
+OPA is an open source project that was created by [Styra](https://www.styra.com/) and then donated to the [Cloud Native Computing Foundation](https://www.cncf.io/).
 It uses the declarative language Rego to define policies, more information on that [here](https://www.openpolicyagent.org/docs/latest/policy-language/).

 ## What is Backstage?